-The leadership team at Local Solutions are supported by an experienced team of trustees, who meet every 2 months.
+The leadership team at Local Solutions are supported by an experienced team of trustees, who meet every two months and play a vital role in the governance of the charity.
+They ensure that we are on track to achieve our goals and provide an efficient service to the community.

 Nigel Lanceley FCA DL (Chairman)